 horses.
 We design a complete package of private sessions for individuals a team of Therapists, Physicians and Nurses

 working together with our advanced, experienced and Certified Staff who all offer a variety of unique

 equine backgrounds.
 With the help of our Four-Legged Therapists who are gentle, well mannered and patient.

 Who would benefit from Equine Assisted Therapy?

-areas of Communication, Socialization, Posture, Structure, Mobility, and an overall improved quality of life.
-Individuals
+benefits in the areas of communication, socialization, posture, structure, mobility, and an overall improved quality of life.

-may participate in horse - related activities to their maximum ability in an atmosphere of support, structure and socialization
+Individuals may participate in horse - related activities to their maximum ability in an atmosphere of support, structure

-We have worked with SECASA, CT Farm Bureau, Public School Systems, Montville Board of
+We have worked with SECASA, CT Farm Bureau, a variety of Public School Systems.
+We work

 Since antiquity, the horse and human bond has been known for its healing power.
 Use of the horse in a therapeutic